Killing of Dion Johnson: Investigation

 Officials have placed the trooper who shot Johnson on paid administrative leave.
 The trooper was never charged with any foul play.
 The department also stated there is no dashcam video as both troopers involved were motorcycle officers and were not equipped with body cameras.
 However, video footage was later released from a live-feed Arizona Department of Transportation camera that was recorded by a local news station after the incident took place.
-The trooper was never charged or found to be at fault for protecting his life.
+The trooper was never charged or found to be at fault for the murder.
 The internal investigation by the Arizona Department of Public Safety was completed in April 2021, and concluded that there were no issues or deficiencies in the incident.

 Aftermath

 The Arizona Department of Public Safety erected fencing around its headquarters in Phoenix in late May 2020 in order to stop a vigil for Johnson on the grounds.
 The fencing has since been turned into a community mural of posters, cardboard and paper signs that were fixed to the fencing with string and tape.

 Johnson's death was protested by Black Lives Matter protestors along with the murder of George Floyd.
 On June 7, protestors had held 11 days of daily marches in Phoenix to demand change and chanted for six minutes straight to highlight the time that medical aid was withheld from Johnson even with an ambulance stationed a few hundred feet away.